telerik/winforms-docs/ribbonbar/getting-started/creating-and-using-contextual-tab-groups.md

->Tabs that are associated with a Contextual Tab Group are always positioned at the end of the TabStrip.
+>note Tabs that are associated with a Contextual Tab Group are always positioned at the end of the TabStrip.
+>

->Contextual Tab Groups always extend to the sum of the lengths of the tabs associated with them.
+>note Contextual Tab Groups always extend to the sum of the lengths of the tabs associated with them.
+>